spree/spree/guides/content/integration/customization/custom_integrations.md

     "services": []
 }```

-In the example above we see the general details from the Mandrill `endpoint.json` file, the required files include:
+In the example above we see the general details from the Mandrill `endpoint.json` file, the required entries include:

 1. **name** - Name is the title of an endpoint and must be unique, may only contain lowercase letters, and - or _.
 No whitespace, numbers, or special characters allowed.
-The name attribute is used in several places for referencing the endpoint, think of it as a permalink.
+The name attribute is used in several places for referencing the endpoint; think of it as a permalink.
 2. **display** - This is the human name for the endpoint, presented when displaying details relating to the endpoint.
 3. **description** - A short text description of the endpoint and the integration it provides.
 4. **icon_url** - Is a relative path to an icon file, displayed with listing details relating to the endpoint.
 Should not exceed 130x130 pixels.